-PCF ACTION: In creasing the use of wood l for construction JURISDICTION ΑCΤΙVITY STATUS / ACCOMPLISHMENTS NEXT STEPS / TARGETS END DATE / TARGET based products in the construction of innovative tall wood buildings, timber bridges, and low-rise wood commercial buildings.
-Replication of demonstrated innovative non-traditional wood-based buildings and timber bridges.
-Research that addresses the gap in technical information needed to facilitate revisions to the 2020 and 2025 National Building Code of Canada (NBCC) to allow tall wood buildings beyond the current 6 storey limit.
-Advanced wood education and development of design tools.
+PCF ACTION: In creasing the use of wood for construction JURISDICTION ACTIVITY STATUS / ACCOMPLISHMENTS NEXT STEPS / TARGETS END DATE / TARGET based products in the construction of innovative tall wood buildings, timber bridges, and low-rise wood commercial buildings. • Replication of demonstrated innovative non-traditional wood-based buildings and timber bridges. • Research that addresses the gap in technical information needed to facilitate revisions to the 2020 and 2025 National Building Code of Canada (NBCC) to allow tall wood buildings beyond the current 6 storey limit. • Advanced wood education and development of design tools.
 To advance wood education and training, the program funded the first phase of the education roadmap implementation, including a National Wood Education Workshop to discuss curriculum development priorities at college and university to help close knowledge gaps.
 The program also funded a workshop on life cycle assessment and another on building information modelling.
 The program supported research and development to facilitate changes to the 2020 edition of the National Building Code of Canada to allow for taller and larger wood buildings. commence.
-British Columbia Increase the use of low carbon and renewable materials in all public sector infrastructure projects New projects align with existing government policy including: • Requiring LEED Gold certification of new public sector facilities • The Greenhouse Gas Reduction Targets Act/Carbon Neutral Government Regulation • The Wood First Initiative (which includes the Wood First Act and Wood First Program) BC Procurement Strategy, June 2018, commits government to creating a life cycle assessment framework to measure and report on embedded carbon in (some) building materials used in capital infrastructure projects Use of Low Carbon/Renewable Materials in Public Sector Infrastructure projects initiated.
+British Columbia Increase the use of low carbon and renewable materials in all public sector infrastructure projects New projects align with existing government policy including: • Requiring LEED Gold certification of new public sector facilities • The Greenhouse Gas Reduction Targets Act/Carbon Neutral Government Regulation • The Wood First Initiative (which includes the Wood First Act and Wood First Program) BC Procurement Strategy, June 2018, commits government to creating a life cycle assessment framework to measure and report on embedded carbon in (some) building materials used in capital infrastructure projects.
+Use of Low Carbon/Renewable Materials in Public Sector Infrastructure projects initiated.
 Currently identifying and evaluating policy options and developing recommendations.
 Draft guidance materials developed Strategy released June 25, 2018.
-Details to be determined.
-Seek input from industry partners on draft guidance materials.
-Identify and assess policy options to support increased use of BC wood.
-Work with stakeholders across government, including the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to design framework.
+Details to be determined. wood.
 Target launch fiscal 2019/20.
 British Columbia Forestry Innovation Investment (FII) Wood First Program FII's Wood First Program focuses on advancing wood use in the province by positioning wood as a preferred building material through diversifying uses of wood in building design and construction, and supporting innovation in manufacturing.
-Ongoing \$68M of total sales of wood in BC's non-residential and multi- storey/multi-family residential construction markets attributed to program interventions by 2018- 19.
+Ongoing \$68M of total sales of wood in BC's non-residential and multistorey/multi-family residential construction markets attributed to program interventions by 2018-19.
 Program completion by 2020